November 20, 2025 (3mo ago) — last updated January 19, 2026 (1mo ago)

 • Clarify your core values and orient daily choices around them.

-Comparing the 12 Life Goals
+Comparing the 12 life goals

 GoalImplementation complexityResource needsExpected outcomesIdeal use casesKey advantage